-Matthew W. Ragas, Ph.D., is an Assistant Professor of Public Relations in the College of Communication at DePaul University in Chicago.
-He holds a B.S. in Business Administration (marketing concentration) and an M.S. in Management, both from the University of Central Florida, and a Ph.D. in Mass Communication from the University of Florida.
-With over a decade of experience in strategic communication and interactive publishing positions, Matt links theory and practice in his research and teaching.
+Matthew W. Ragas, Ph.D., is a tenured associate professor in the College of Communication at DePaul University in Chicago.
+He holds an M.S. in Management and a B.S. in Business Administration (marketing concentration), both from the University of Central Florida, and a Ph.D. in Mass Communication from the University of Florida.
+With over a decade of experience in strategic communication and business publishing positions, Matt links theory and practice in his research and teaching.

-Matt is co-author with colleague Ron Culp of the forthcoming book, "Business Essentials for Strategic Communicators: Unlocking Value for the Organization and its Stakeholders" (Palgrave Macmillan, 2014).
-His interdisciplinary research areas include mass media processes and effects, including news and public opinion, investor relations, corporate media relations, political communication and corporate reputation.
+Matt is co-editor with colleague Ron Culp of the book, "Mastering Business for Strategic Communicators" (Emerald Publishing, 2018) and co-author with Culp of "Business Essentials for Strategic Communicators" (Palgrave Macmillan, 2014).
+His research areas include corporate communications (including a focus on financial and business literacy for communicators), financial communications, investor relations, and mass media process and effects.
 His dissertation, which received the Nafziger-White-Salwen dissertation award, explored mass mediated-influence during corporate proxy contests, the most high-profile form of shareholder activism.

-His scholarly research has been published or is forthcoming in Journalism & Mass Communication Quarterly, Mass Communication & Society, Journal of Communication Management, Public Relations Review, Journalism Studies, International Journal of Strategic Communication, Journal of Health and Mass Communication, Web Journal of Mass Communication Research, Journal of Interactive Learning Research, and International Journal of Humanities and Social Sciences.
-He is also the author of several edited book chapters and trade articles.
-Matt has presented his work, including several Top Papers, at the International Communication Association, the Association for Education in Journalism and Mass Communication, the Society of American Business Editors and Writers, and International Public Relations Research conferences.
+His scholarly research has been published in Journalism & Mass Communication Quarterly, Mass Communication & Society, Journal of Communication Management, Public Relations Review, Corporate Communications: An International Journal, Journalism Studies, Journalism: Theory, Practice and Criticism, International Journal of Strategic Communication and others.
+He is also the author of chapters in edited books and trade articles.
+Matt has presented his work, including several Top Papers, at the International Communication Association, Association for Education in Journalism and Mass Communication, Society of American Business Editors and Writers, and International Public Relations Research conferences.